How are your murals created?

-Because we paint our murals in the studio on parachute cloth, roll them up, and take them to the site to be installed, we can travel anywhere with the mural.
+Because I paint the majority of my murals in the studio on parachute cloth, roll them up, and take them to the site to be installed, I can travel anywhere with the mural.

 How long do murals last?

 Murals painted directly can last between 5-15 years.
 Murals painted on parachute cloth have been known to last at least thirty years without any fading or peeling.
-Many murals on the East Coast have lasted longer, even through rough winters.

 What is the average price of a mural?

 Several factors go into the pricing of a mural.

 Labor is calculated based on the size of the wall, the level of detail, and materials costs.
-We are happy to work with you to design a mural that works within your budget, so feel free to ask for a quote.
+I am happy to work with you to design a mural that works within your budget, so feel free to ask for a quote.